-In this highly ambiguous poem, ‘If Ever the Lid Gets off my Head’, Emily Dickinson makes a very clear distinction between her mind and her common sense.
-She reveals that there is something lively within her mind, just longing to break free and fly away.
+Dickinson reveals that there is something lively within her mind, just longing to break free and fly away.
 She also seems to imply in ‘If Ever the Lid Gets off my Head’ that the only reason that her brain has stayed with her, grounded in everyday life, is because her mind has a “lid”.
 That “lid” is likely her common sense which keeps her from letting loose.
 This common-sense keeps her at home, doing the daily duties that need to be done.
 However, she reveals that there is more to her than just her daily duties.
 This part of her mind that longs to fly away, is the part of Dickinson that she sometimes let’s show within her writing.

 Explore If Ever the Lid Gets off my Head

 If ever the lid gets off my head